alexeyev/tratreetra/README.md

 ## Example

-We have provided some bindings to the popular libraries in [\tratreetra\models.py]; the appropriate versions of these libraries should be installed, please consult the respective docstrings.
+We have provided some bindings to the popular libraries in [tratreetra/models.py](tratreetra/models.py); the appropriate versions of these libraries should be installed, please consult the respective docstrings.

-The example code reproduces one of the results from the paper:
+The example code in [example/example.py](example/example.py) reproduces one of the results from the paper:

 * `Stanza-IMST-charlm`
 * `SimAlign-XLMR`
 * `apertium-kir` (without morphological disambiguation)
 * Translation via `ChatGPT4o`

+Please see more details in the [example/README](example/README.md).

 ## How to cite